baublered/AERIS/README.md

 2. The Tkinter GUI will open.
 3. Enter the name of a major Philippine city in the input field.
 4. Click the "Get Forecast" button.
-5. The application will display the 3-day PM2.5 forecast and AQI classification for the selected city.
+5. The application will display the 3-day AQI forecast and AQI classification for the selected city.

 🙏 Contributing
 Contributions are welcome!
 If you'd like to contribute to AERIS, please follow these steps: